chokevin8/chokevin8.github.io/_posts/2023-02-05-stable-diffusion.md

     Welcome to my first blog post!
 From now on, I'll be trying to do regular updates on any interesting, recent AI-related topic.
 </blockquote>

-For my first post, I thought it'd be fitting to do an in-depth review on the famous, famous latent/stable diffusion model which basically started the stable diffusion boom last year.
+For my first post, I thought it'd be fitting to do an in-depth review on the stable diffusion model which basically started the stable diffusion boom last year.
-It really is the "hot topic" right now, as the generative models are taking over the AI industry!
-For reference purposes, the stable diffusion paper that started it all is named "High-Resolution Image Synthesis with Latent Diffusion Models", and can be found [here](https://arxiv.org/pdf/2112.10752.pdf).
+It really is the "hot topic" right now, as the generative models are taking over the AI industry.
+For reference purposes, the stable diffusion paper that started it all is named
+"High-Resolution Image Synthesis with Latent Diffusion Models", and can be found [here](https://arxiv.org/pdf/2112.10752.pdf).
+For this part (part 1), I will just touch upon the surface about stable diffusion and its predecessor, GANs.
+The next two parts as seen in the table of contents below will cover more details.
 <strong> Let's dive right in!